Race for Binani Cement: Binani Industries moves Supreme Court

 In a related development on Monday, a division bench of the NCLT, comprising justices Jinan KR and Madan Balachandra Gosavi, heard the Binani Cement insolvency case.

 In his submission before the tribunal, Binani Industries’ counsel Ratnanko Banerjee said, “We have filed an application before the Supreme Court for setting aside the order passed by the NCLAT on April 5.
 The apex court is scheduled to hear the case on April 13.”
 Banerjee said that BIL is also praying before the Supreme Court for the termination of the insolvency proceedings against its subsidiary Binani Cement — a necessary condition under the Insolvency and Bankruptcy Code for its deal with UltraTech to go through.
 “We are offering Rs 1,100 crore more to the creditors than Dalmia Bharat… We are willing to settle with everyone with 120% payment (as per the revised offer),” Banerjee said in his submission.
-BIL’s counsel confirmed (outside the tribunal) that the company has revised its offer to Rs 7,600 crore.
+A BIL source confirmed that the company has revised its offer to around Rs 7,600 crore.

 After hearing of the submission, the two-member bench listed the matter for hearing on April 16.